Stochastic Loop Corrections to Belief Propagation for Tensor Network Contraction: Introduction

-However, these analytical correction methods share fundamental limitations that restrict their applicability.
-Loop series can diverge when the largest eigenvalue of the susceptibility matrix exceeds unity~\cite{ihler2005loopy,mooij2007sufficient}, which is precisely the regime of strong correlations where corrections are most needed.
-Near phase transitions, where correlations become long-ranged and critical fluctuations dominate, loop series often fail to converge, rendering the method useless.
-Cluster methods avoid divergence but introduce artificial boundaries between clusters that miss inter-cluster correlations~\cite{ricci2012bethe}, and capturing long-range correlations requires exponentially large clusters, negating the computational advantage.
+However, these analytical correction methods share fundamental limitations.
+Loop series can diverge precisely in the strongly correlated regime where corrections are most needed~\cite{ihler2005loopy,mooij2007sufficient}.
+Near phase transitions, where correlations become long-range and critical fluctuations dominate, the series often fails to converge.
 TAP corrections, while stable, are limited to second order and become inaccurate for strong correlations.
-Eigenvalue resummation can handle some divergent cases but requires computing and manipulating large matrices, with $O(N^3)$ cost that becomes prohibitive for large systems.
 None of these methods provides a systematic, convergent path from the Bethe approximation to the exact result across all parameter regimes.

 Recent advances have explored alternative directions to improve inference on loopy graphs.
 Hyperoptimized tensor network contraction~\cite{gray2024hyper} employs bond compression with automatic hyperparameter tuning over contraction strategies, achieving orders of magnitude speedup for approximate contraction.
-Graph neural networks have been trained to learn message-passing algorithms that outperform BP on loopy graphs~\cite{zhang2020rfgnn,kuck2020gnn}, with demonstrated out-of-distribution generalization to larger systems.
-A unified framework for BP on graphs with loops~\cite{yoon2024unified} shows that block BP and tensor network message passing are special cases of a general construction, enabling systematic scheduling improvements.
-The integration of tensor networks with differentiable programming~\cite{roa2024probabilistic} provides exact inference for partition functions, marginals, and sampling through automatic differentiation.
-Theoretical work has also revealed that tensor networks with positive bias admit quasi-polynomial contraction algorithms~\cite{dalzell2024positive}, suggesting that ferromagnetic systems may be inherently more tractable.
+Graph neural networks have been trained to learn message-passing algorithms that outperform BP on loopy graphs~\cite{kuck2020gnn}, with demonstrated out-of-distribution generalization to larger systems.
+A unified framework for BP on graphs with loops~\cite{hack2025belief} shows that block BP and tensor network message passing are special cases of a general construction, enabling systematic improvements.
 Stochastic tensor contraction~\cite{sun2026stochastic} has recently been introduced for quantum chemistry, where importance sampling over tensor indices reduces contraction cost for coupled cluster calculations.
-While these methods offer complementary strengths, they either require training data, focus on contraction path optimization, sample tensor indices rather than loop corrections, or provide deterministic approximations without systematic error control.